PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 CLI values or environment variables, while requested values retain the legacy conversion and default semantics.
 The resolved quantization mapping is immutable and raw option dictionaries do not propagate into builders.
+The direct export boundary constructs `ConversionRequest` once.
+Every option read after that boundary, including unsupported-quantization validation, uses the request's immutable mapping or typed `ArtifactPlan`; the original `kwargs` object is referenced only as the input to `ConversionRequest.from_kwargs`.
+This keeps legacy keys and default values intact while preventing later enhancements from bypassing normalization and reintroducing raw option propagation.

 A pass has a stable ID, phase, priority, maximum iteration count, and explicit `changed` result.
 Repeating passes must use a graph fingerprint so a cycle